AbhishekU19/Data-Structures-and-Algorithms/README.md

 ## Topics

 The following DSA topics are included in this repository:
+1. Java Basics

-1. Arrays
+2. Arrays
-2. Strings
+3. Strings
-3. Stacks
+4. Stacks
+5. Object-Oriented Programming(OOP)
-4. Queues
+6. Queues
-5. Linked Lists
+7. Linked Lists
-6. Recursion
+8. Recursion
-7. Dynamic Programming
-8. Graphs
+9. Graphs
-9. Trees
+10. Trees
+11. Dynamic Programming

 Each topic directory contains its own set of practice questions and solutions.
 You can navigate to each directory to find specific questions related to that topic.